New-Bamboo/Hermes/README.md

 - Sensible defaults for developers.
 - Integration of Vim into tmux and tmux into iTerm 2.
-- Mouse and window integration, allowing selections within tmux panes, not across them.
+- Mouse and window integration, allowing selections within tmux and Vim panes, not across them.
 - Vim packages that provide git integration, command- and block-completion, fuzzy file search and ease of testing.

-Documentation is a work in progress, will be extended throughout time.
+We feel that good documentation is a key part of using any new technology with lots of moving parts, so we will be improving Hermes' documentation in the days and weeks to come.

 ## Preliminary Thanks

-Hermes combines plugins, settings, snippets, gists, ideas from countless developers around the world.
-We wish to thank:
+Hermes combines plugins, settings, snippets, gists, and ideas from countless developers around the world.
+We would like to thank:

 - The [Vim](http://www.vim.org/) team;
 - The [Tmux](http://tmux.sourceforge.net/) team;